 Certainly as an introduction, the single stroke types of games, e.g. 'golf ', Aussie8 or Ricochet, have the advantage of simplicity and no need to bend down or get two balls into contact.
 Players do need to be aware of the possible outcomes of shots since many people are unable to get out of the way of a fast moving ball quickly.

-Moving up to games which involve a true croquet stroke, kiwi croquet has 3 hoops and a peg and involves the same skills as for standard croquet.
+Moving up to games which involve a true croquet stroke, kiwi croquet (broken link) has 3 hoops and a peg and involves the same skills as for standard croquet.
 There is no reason why disabled players should shy away from Association Croquet.
 This has a very effective handicapping scheme whereby the weaker play gets extra turns against the stronger player.
 There are a number of disabled players who succeed in Level and Advanced Play and are frequently seen at tournaments.

 Following a brain abscess, Ian Rick, suffered speech difficulties and paralysis of his right leg.
 He writes:

 "After spending several months in hospital and rehabilitation, with continuing intensive physiotherapy and outpatient rehabilitation, I slowly fought my way back to health as I was determined that this disability would not affect my quality of living.

 By chance, I read an article in the Local Newspaper written by a member of the Murray Bridge Croquet Club [Australia].
 I had been an athlete all my childhood and adult life and the prospect of spending my life and time reading or watching Television just did not appeal.
 Here, I thought, was a chance to try out a sport that had I had heard very little about let alone played.
 I remember going down the local Murray Bridge Croquet Club on my mobility scooter, where I met the late Gwen Mitchell, the Captain, who explained the rudiments of the game to me.